KeyloGroup/GMS-Site/README.md

 # 🚀 GMS Site – Developer README

-GMS (Group Management Service) is a private web application built by Kyelo Group to provide advanced Roblox group management tools.
+GMS (Group Management Service) is a private web application built by Keylo Group to provide advanced Roblox group management tools.
 This repository contains the frontend and backend code for the GMS Site.
 Access is restricted to authorized developers only.